pleonex/PleOps.Cake/README.md

 - `Build-Test`: build the project and run its tests and quality assurance tools.

-- `Prepare-Release`: run `Build-RunTests`, generate the release notes, build the documentation and pack the libraries and executable into NuGet package and self-contained applications.
+- `Create-Artifacts`: run `Build-RunTests`, generate the release notes, build the documentation and pack the libraries and executable into NuGet package and self-contained applications.

 - `Create-PreviewRelease`: run `Prepare-Release`, push the artifacts into the